 A page that will allow users to register before using the application.

-A page including flashcards or quizzes.
+A page will allow users to import materials and convert them into notes, including flashcards or quizzes.

-A page .
+A page allows users to edit their uploaded notes after conversion.

 A page that allows users to search for other materials created by other users.